cmouse/pe-dhcpd/README.md

-Simple DHCP script to provide /31 link networks for CPE\s.
+Pe-DHCP
 ==========================================================
+A simple script to provide link addresses stateless to CPEs.

 Installation
 ------------